 I’ve had short stories accepted at Cream City Review, Gargoyle, Cortland Review, and Serving House Literary Journal.
 Because of your instruction on how to better submit, most of these stories were accepted by one of the first places I targeted. --Robert Kerbeck

-Amy Holman, a multiple Pushcart Prize nominee, consults with poets, fiction writers, and authors of creative nonfiction about where to send their work in the literary marketplace and how to communicate about what they write.
+Amy Holman, a published writer of poetry and prose, consults with poets, fiction writers, and authors of creative nonfiction about where to send their work in the literary marketplace and how to communicate about what they write.
 Among other services, she

 provides clients with detailed, customized lists of appropriate magazines, presses, and/or literary agents;